Cut hot water heating costs with an energy-efficient electric water heater.

 - If you can't figure it out from the label, take a look at the pipes.

 - Gas water heaters will have 3 pipes: gas in, water in and water out.
 The gas line, often at the bottom of the unit, will have a shut-off valve on it.
 This differentiates it from an electrical conduit.

-- Electric water heaters will have 2 pipes: water in and water out with an electrical conduit or electrical wire feed lines
+- Electric water heaters will have 2 pipes: water in and water out with an electrical conduit or electrical wire feed line.

 Please note: Gas lines and electric wiring can be extremely dangerous.
 Be sure to contact a plumbing professional if you're unable to discern the type of water heating system in your home.

 Please see Incentive Application for a list of required documentation and additional terms and conditions.
-Incentives are subject to Idaho Public Utilities Commission approval and may change with 45 days notice.
+Incentives are subject to Utah Public Service Commission approval and may change with 45 days notice.
 Additional terms and conditions may apply.